myriadrf/lc-website/introduction/index.rst

 Evolved Packet Core (EPC)
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-It is planned to use `Open5Gs`_ to provide the core network.
+It is planned to use `Open5Gs`_ to provide the core network, but initially the srsEPC component of srsRAN is being used.

 IP Multimedia Subsystem
 ^^^^^^^^^^^^^^^^^^^^^^^